sidharthbh8/github-actions-demo/README.md

 The src consists of the following files:

+- `index.js`: The main script that throws a greetings message and extract the cve form `data.json` file.
+It leverage the functions form securityUtils to process the upload of CVEs.

-- `index.js`: The main script that orchestrates the CVE upload process.
-It validates the JSON data, reserves a CVE ID, and uploads the CVE file to the MITRE test instance.
+- `securityUtils.js`: A helper script that extracts vulneribilites that needs to be reported, validates the JSON data, reserves a CVE ID, and uploads the CVE file to the MITRE test instance.

 - `reserveId.js`: A helper script to reserve a CVE ID from the MITRE test instance API.